 You see?
 MS paint is not just about being only used for kids’ drawings; it is about the convenience and the overall ease of use.
 So if you think that it’s childish to rely on MS paint to do your “professional” editing for a WhatsApp profile pic, it’s not.
 You should consider using it for making some colleges and other basic things such as combine two pictures and I can almost guarantee you won’t have to look elsewhere.

 How to combine two pictures in the paint?

 Alright then!
 Here are the simple steps by following which you can combine two pictures into the same frame, and save it as a single image file.

 - Open MS paint from the start menu, or by searching for it from the Windows search bar.
 Just type Paint, and it should pop up among the top results.

 - In the paint window, click on the File->Open.
-Select one of the images that you want to join.
+Select one of the images that you want to Combine Two Pictures.
 Alternatively, you can just right click on the image that you want and select open with->paint.

 - Now, if the canvas (the white background) is not big enough, take your mouse pointer to the bottom right corner to where you see small white squares.
 Click and drag the square to increase the canvas size and make room for the next photo to enter.

 - Now, paste the second image by selecting paste option in the Home tab.
-On clicking Paste from the option, you will get a pop-up window, from where you can choose the second image that you use to combine images.
+On clicking Paste from the option, you will get a pop-up window, from where you can choose the second image that you use to Combine Two Pictures.

-- An alternative to this, you can just drag and drop the second image to combine photos to the canvas from its location, or copy it from there using Ctrl+C and press Ctrl+V on the canvas.
+- An alternative to this, you can just drag and drop the second image to Combine Two Pictures to the canvas from its location, or copy it from there using Ctrl+C and press Ctrl+V on the canvas.
 Whichever one makes you look cooler in front of your family, follow it.